Bivariate analysis

 Dataset

-Once again we rely on the Census dataset.
+Once again we rely on the Recensement

 Since 1948, the US Census Bureau carries out a monthly Current Population Survey, collecting data concerning residents aged above 15 from \(150 000\) households.
 This survey is one of the most important sources of information concerning the american workforce.
 Data reported in file